 We’re delighted to be working with a growing number of livestock farmers in Angus and Perthshire, who all benefit from new easy fast access to Thianstone on the new Aberdeen bypass.
 They already know the benefits - and Think Thainstone.

-If, like them, you'd like to take part in upcoming sales as we move into the prime selling season, or you'd like and take some advice from Rory Livesey, our specialist auctioneer for Angus and Perthshire, get in touch.
+If, like them, you'd like to take part in upcoming sales as we move into the prime selling season, or you'd like to take some advice from one of our specialist auctioneer for Angus and Perthshire, get in touch.

 The Church family